 Fig. 5.
 Simulation results.
 Each SNR point is simulated until at least 100 frame-error events are observed (otherwise, error bars indicate a 95% confidence interval [25]).
 The union bound is calculated based on the full weight enumerator of the code.
-Parameters are listed as $(p, I_1, I_2, I_3, \alpha, T)$ .
+Parameters are listed as, $(p, I_1, I_2, I_3, \alpha, T)$.

-For such strongly structured codes (where $\operatorname{Aut}(\mathcal{C})$ is large), SPA-PD is known to perform well [9].
-ELC-enhanced decoding, however, acting on the entire orbit of the code, can be made effective on a greater range of codes.
-When the orbit is large, the probability of iso-ELC becomes negligible, and SPA-ELC is reminiscent of an online, local-action MBBP.
-Consider the extremal (in terms of $d{\min}$ ) self-dual [36, 18, 8] "R2" code [26] in Fig. 5(b).
-This code has a small $\operatorname{Aut}(\mathcal{C})$ , of size $|\operatorname{Aut}(\mathcal{C})| \approx$ n, which thus hampers the performance of SPA-PD.
+SPA-ELC is reminiscent of an online, local-action MBBP.
+Consider the extremal (in terms of d{\min}) self-dual [36, 18, 8] "R2" code [26] in Fig. 5(b).
+This code has a small $Aut(\mathcal{C})$, of size $|Aut(\mathcal{C})| \approx n$, which thus hampers the performance of SPA-PD.
 For this code, we observe a consistent gain (over the entire SNR range simulated) of SPA-ELC, especially by removing a floor effect.
 The optimal value of p is seen in Fig. 6(a) to be 3.
 The gain due to improved diversity depends on the quality of the resulting Tanner graphs.
 SPA decoding is sensitive to short cycles and, more generally, an increase in graph weight (number of edges).
 This code has a large orbit, so we can not expect all graphs to be well-suited for SPA decoding - and it is easily verifiable that they are not [16].
 Especially at the low-SNR range we observe a gain by using SPA-WBELC over SPA-ELC.
 This demonstrates the benefit of restricting decoding to a sparse sub-orbit of the code.

 As an example of a nonrandom, constructed HDPC code with a trivial Aut(C) we consider the [38, 19, 8] " $C{38,2}$ " code [26] in Fig. 5(c).
 This code is related to the "R2" code, and has otherwise very similar parameters and properties.
 The most important practical result of this paper is that we find the same (large) gain over SPA as for "R2" - despite the trivial Aut(C).
 This verifies the benefits of ELC-based decoding on codes less suited for SPA-PD.
 For this code we observe a more consistent gain for SPA-WBELC over SPA-ELC, especially at the low-SNR range.
 The break-off point where SPA-WBELC converges with SPA-ELC depends on the WB-ELC threshold, T. As we increase T, we allow graphs of higher weight to participate in the decoding process.
-Yet the search complexity of WB-ELC is obviously lower for less restrictive (i.e., higher)
+Yet the search complexity of WB-ELC is obviously lower for less restrictive (i.e., higher) thresholds [16].
+Eventually, as we increase T sufficiently, the weight is no longer bounded (compared to "unbounded" SPA-ELC).
+So, with increasing T, the break-off point is shifted to a higher SNR but the low-SNR gain is reduced, as SPA-WBELC "reduces" to SPA-ELC.